lamsaldipendra/Jetbrainsproject/Notes.md

     Here are the operators in order of their priorities: not, and, or.
 So, not is considered first, than and, finally or. print(False or not False)  # True

+Truthy and Falsy Values

+    When used with logical operators, values of non-boolean types, such as integers or strings, are called truthy or falsy It depends on whether they are interpreted as True or False.

+    The following values are evaluated to False in Python: constants defined to be false: None and False, zero of any numeric type: 0, 0.0, empty sequences and containers: "", [], {}.
+    Anything else generally evaluates to True

+    Example: Falsy;
+    print(0.0 or False)  # False
+    print(False and "")  # False

+    Truthy;
+    # `and` has a higher priority than `or`
+    truthy_integer = False or 5 and 100  # 100